AdobeDocs/campaign.en/help/v8/start/create-message.md

 You can:

 * Insert dynamic personalization fields.
-    :[!DNL :arrow_upper_right:]: Learn how to use personalization fields in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/personalizing-deliveries/personalization-fields.html)
+   [!DNL :arrow_upper_right:] Learn how to use personalization fields in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/personalizing-deliveries/personalization-fields.html)
 * Insert predefined personalization blocks.
-    :[!DNL :arrow_upper_right:]: Learn what is a personalization block and how to use it in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/personalizing-deliveries/personalization-blocks.html)
+   [!DNL :arrow_upper_right:] Learn what is a personalization block and how to use it in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/personalizing-deliveries/personalization-blocks.html)
 * Create conditional content.
-    :[!DNL :arrow_upper_right:]: Learn how to insert conditional content in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/personalizing-deliveries/conditional-content.html)
+   [!DNL :arrow_upper_right:] Learn how to insert conditional content in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/personalizing-deliveries/conditional-content.html)

 ## Send transactional messages